 A large crowd congregated outside the Fosse headquarters on the Aylestone Road on Thursday 7 December 1893 to await news of the draw for the final qualifying round of the English Challenge Cup.
-Leicester had beaten two Mansfield sides, 'Town' and 'Greenlaugh' (named after a cotton mill) to reach this stage of the competition.
-When the telegram from Mr. T S Ashmole was posted up announcing that the Fosse were drawn to play at Loughborough, who had beaten Kettering, Newark, and Rushden, all at the Athletic Grounds, the local press reported that the draw generated genuine disappointment.
+Leicester had beaten two Mansfield sides, 'Town' and 'Greenlaugh' (named after a cotton mill).
+When the telegram from Mr. T S Ashmole was posted up announcing that the Fosse were drawn to play at Loughborough, who had beaten Kettering, Newark, and Rushden, all at the Athletic Grounds.
+The local press reported that the draw generated genuine disappointment.
 Presumably, the Leicester committee were hoping for an easier passage into the next round.